BryanBorck/bwc3/README.md

-# Good Stream - BWC3 Hackathon 2023
+# GoodStream - BWC3 Hackathon 2023

 _Built with Celo Superfluid and GoodDollar_

 ## Introduction

-Good Stream is a web app designed to leverage donations to communities.
+GoodStream is a web app designed to leverage donations to communities.
 Using superfluid, we provide a way to make an exchange of use time in money donated and using Good Dollar, we can donate money to support communities.
 Our goal is to make a whole ecossystem to provide knowledge and support basic income to a lot of people using Good Dollar.

 ## Problem & Solution